-Press and hold SHUTTER for two seconds to toggle the internal mechanical shutter blade closed or open with a single keystroke.
-Or press and release SHUTTER followed immediately by UP ARROW KEY (closed) or DOWN ARROW KEY (open) to guarantee the correct state (useful if you are unsure of the present state).
-Alternatively, press SHUTTER, SHUTTER to toggle from the present on/off state.
+Press and hold Shutter for two seconds to toggle the internal mechanical shutter blade closed or open with a single keystroke.
+Or press and release Shutter followed immediately by UP ARROW KEY (closed) or DOWN ARROW KEY (open) to guarantee the correct state (useful if you do not know the present state).
+Alternatively, press Shutter, Shutter to toggle from the present on/off state.

 A closed shutter blanks the display (turns it to black).
 Close the shutter to block the displayed image while maintaining access to projector functions.
 Opening the shutter restores the image.

 NOTES: 1) The LCD display shows the current state of the shutter.
 2) The shutter is open upon power-up.